 FastCharge EV Charging Stations

 Supporting our energy-conscious customers with complimentary electric vehicle charging is very important to us.
-Every new Fast Park facility since 2013 features dedicated EV charging stations, with the infrastructure to add more as demand grows.
+Every new Fast Park facility since 2013 features dedicated EV charging stations – offering dual 240V Charge Point stations and/or Tesla Superchargers – with the infrastructure to add more as demand grows.
 We call this service FastCharge and offer it at no additional cost.
 Our previously constructed facilities, that do not yet have dedicated stations, offer outdoor-rated GFIs.
-All of these efforts are designed to provide a fully charged car when customers return from their trips.
+These efforts are designed to provide a fully charged car when customers return from their trips.

 Nearly all of our facilities feature covered parking.
 Our customers enjoy this feature because it protects their cars from inclement weather.
 We enjoy this feature, because it not only makes our customers happy, but it also benefits the environment by reducing the heat island effect, lowering area temperatures.